isabella232/experience-manager-dispatcher.it-IT/help/using/dispatcher-configuration.md

  -->

-### Annullamento della validità dei file per livello di cartella {#invalidating-files-by-folder-level}
+### Invalidating Files by Folder Level {#invalidating-files-by-folder-level}

-Utilizzate la `/statfileslevel` proprietà per annullare la validità dei file nella cache in base al percorso del percorso:
+Use the `/statfileslevel` property to invalidate cached files according to their path:

-* Il dispatcher crea `.stat`file in ciascuna cartella dalla cartella docroot al livello specificato.
+* Dispatcher creates `.stat`files in each folder from the docroot folder to the level that you specify.
 La cartella docroot è livello 0.
-* I file vengono invalidati toccando il `.stat` file.
-La data dell&#39;ultima modifica `.stat` del file viene confrontata con l&#39;ultima data di modifica di un documento memorizzato nella cache.
-Il documento viene nuovamente caricato se il `.stat` file è più recente.
+* Files are invalidated by touching the `.stat` file.
+The `.stat` file&#39;s last modification date is compared to the last modification date of a cached document.
+The document is re-fetched if the `.stat` file is newer.

-* Quando un file che si trova a un determinato livello viene invalidato, **tutti** `.stat` i file dal docroot **al** livello del file invalidato o alla configurazione `statsfilevel` (più piccola) verranno toccati.
+* When a file located at a certain level is invalidated then **all** `.stat` files from the docroot **to** the level of the invalidated file or the configured `statsfilevel` (whichever is smaller) will be touched.

-   * Ad esempio: se impostate la `statfileslevel` proprietà su 6 e un file viene invalidato a livello 5, ogni `.stat` file da docroot a 5 viene toccato.
+   * For example: if you set the `statfileslevel` property to 6 and a file is invalidated at level 5 then every `.stat` file from docroot to 5 will be touched.
 Continuate con questo esempio, se un file viene invalidato al livello 7 e quindi ogni. `stat` da docroot a 6 viene toccato (dal momento `/statfileslevel = "6"`).

 Sono interessate solo le risorse** lungo il percorso** nel file invalidated.
-Considerate l&#39;esempio seguente: un sito Web utilizza la struttura `/content/myWebsite/xx/.` Se impostata `statfileslevel` su 3, un `.stat`file viene creato come segue:
+Consider the following example: a website uses the structure `/content/myWebsite/xx/.` If you set `statfileslevel` as 3, a `.stat`file is created as follows:

 * `docroot`
 * `/content`
 * `/content/myWebsite`
 * `/content/myWebsite/*xx*`

-Quando un file viene invalidato `/content/myWebsite/xx` , ogni `.stat` file dal passaggio verso il basso viene `/content/myWebsite/xx`toccato.
-Ciò si applica solo `/content/myWebsite/xx` ad esempio `/content/myWebsite/yy` , non `/content/anotherWebSite`ad esempio.
+When a file in `/content/myWebsite/xx` is invalidated then every `.stat` file from docroot down to `/content/myWebsite/xx`is touched.
+This would be the case only for `/content/myWebsite/xx` and not for example `/content/myWebsite/yy` or `/content/anotherWebSite`.

 >[!NOTE]
 >
->È possibile evitare la convalida inviando un&#39;intestazione `CQ-Action-Scope:ResourceOnly`aggiuntiva.
+>Invalidation can be prevented by sending an additional Header `CQ-Action-Scope:ResourceOnly`.
 Questo può essere utilizzato per svuotare determinate risorse senza invalidare altre parti della cache.
-Consultate [questa pagina](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html) e [Annullamento manuale della cache del dispatcher](https://helpx.adobe.com/experience-manager/dispatcher/using/page-invalidate.html) per ulteriori dettagli.
+See [this page](https://adobe-consulting-services.github.io/acs-aem-commons/features/dispatcher-flush-rules/index.html) and [Manually Invalidating the Dispatcher Cache](https://helpx.adobe.com/experience-manager/dispatcher/using/page-invalidate.html) for additional details.

 >[!NOTE]
 >
->Se si specifica un valore per la `/statfileslevel` proprietà, la `/statfile` proprietà viene ignorata.
+>If you specify a value for the `/statfileslevel` property, the `/statfile` property is ignored.

-### Annullamento automatico dei file memorizzati nella cache {#automatically-invalidating-cached-files}
+### Automatically Invalidating Cached Files {#automatically-invalidating-cached-files}

-La `/invalidate` proprietà definisce i documenti che vengono invalidati automaticamente quando il contenuto viene aggiornato.
+The `/invalidate` property defines the documents that are automatically invalidated when content is updated.

 Con la convalida automatica, il dispatcher non elimina i file memorizzati nella cache dopo un aggiornamento del contenuto, ma ne verifica la validità al momento della successiva richiesta.
 I documenti nella cache che non vengono invalidati automaticamente rimarranno nella cache finché non vengono eliminati esplicitamente da un aggiornamento del contenuto.